-Duck Lake Trail is a 7.3 mile moderately trafficked out and back trail located near Mammoth Lakes, California that features a lake and is good for all skill levels.
+Duck Lake Trail is a 7.3 mile moderately trafficked out and back trail located near Mammoth Lakes, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is best used from July until October.
 Dogs and horses are also able to use this trail.

 It's a tough hike especially gong over the pass.
 Took 5 hours with several brakes.
 Arrowhead lake and Duck lake are the highlights.